linagora/openpaas-esn/doc/e2e-test.md

 # End to end tests

-Running OpenPaas end to end tests.
+Running OpenPaaS end to end tests.

 ## E2E test using Docker (recommended)

-With the help of Docker, you will have full running instance of OpenPaas for testing purpose.
+With the help of Docker, you will have full running instance of OpenPaaS for testing purpose.
 Check documentation [here](https://ci.linagora.com/linagora/lgs/openpaas/esn/blob/master/docker/doc/tests.md).

 ## E2E test without Docker (experimental)

 Sometimes, you do not want to use Docker to run E2E tests.
-Maybe you do not have enough RAM or starting a full instance of OpenPaas costing you too much time.
-Maybe you do not need to test all features of OpenPaas, consequentially you do not have to set up a _full_ instance of OpenPaas.
+Maybe you do not have enough RAM or starting a full instance of OpenPaaS costing you too much time.
+Maybe you do not need to test all features of OpenPaaS, consequentially you do not have to set up a _full_ instance of OpenPaaS.

-### Prepare an OpenPaas instance
+### Prepare an OpenPaaS instance

-Firstly, you must have an OpenPaas instance running on your machine.
-Required services are just MongoDB and Redis, make sure they are running then start your OpenPaas instance by bellow command:
+Firstly, you must have an OpenPaaS instance running on your machine.
+Required services are just MongoDB and Redis, make sure they are running then start your OpenPaaS instance by bellow command:

 `npm start`